sebasmonia/pepita/README.md

 * ? - to see the parameters used in the query in the echo area.
 * j - to export to JSON.
 You can select which fields to export (separate by comma), or leave blank to export all of them.
 * h - to export to HTML.
 Field selection works the same.
 Generates a local web page and launches your default browser.
 It uses https://datatables.net and you can hide columns dinamically.
+* o - to export the results as an Org table.
+These are easily sorted and you can remove columns within Emacs, but don't support multi line cells.
+Use your best judgement :)
 * g - to re-run the query in the same results buffer.
 Use prefix arg to edit the query before running it.
 If you are constantly checking for a certain message in the last, say 5 minutes, this is great.
 * G - same as `g`, but will send the results to a new buffer.
 Useful to compare two runs of the same search, or the same query but adjusting the time span.